-When pcre_dfa_exec() is called with the PCRE_PARTIAL option, and returns a partial match, it is possible to call it again, with additional subject characters, and have it continue with the same match.
+When pcre_dfa_exec() returns a partial match, it is possible to call it again, with additional subject characters, and have it continue with the same match.
 The PCRE_DFA_RESTART option requests this action; when it is set, the workspace and wscount options must reference the same vector as before because data about the match so far is left in them after a partial match.
 There is more discussion of this facility in the pcrepartial documentation.